AdobeDocs/app-builder/src/pages/resources/videos/developers-live/extend-experience-cloud.md

   - Developer Tooling
 ---

-# Adobe Developers Live | So you want to extend Adobe Experience Cloud?
+# Adobe Developers Live | So You Want to Extend Adobe Experience Cloud?

-You want to extend Adobe solutions using a modern architecture that works for multiple solutions?
-Well, we think that you should give App Builder a try.
+If you want to extend Adobe solutions using a modern architecture that works for multiple solutions, we think that you should give App Builder a try.

 <Media slots="video"/>